-- California VA loans: Backed by the Department of Veterans Affairs, VA loans are offered to eligible veterans and active duty service members.
+- California VA loans: Backed by the Department of Veterans Affairs, VA loans are offered to eligible veterans and active-duty service members.
 While the VA doesn’t offer loans directly, you can find one through a VA-approved lender in California.
 They require no down payment and typically have lower interest rates than conventional mortgages.

 First-time homebuyer programs in California

-First-time homebuyers in California have access to assistance in the form of grants and programs.
+Buying a house in California is a pricey proposition, but first-time homebuyers in California have access to assistance in the form of grants and programs.
 Learn more about California first-time homebuyer programs.

 - CalHFA down payment assistance programs: Low- to moderate-income borrowers can apply for small down payment and closing costs assistance loans through CalHFA.
 One option is the MyHome Assistance program, which allows you to borrow a deferred loan worth up to 3.5 percent of the purchase price or appraised value to help you cover closing costs and the down payment.

 - CalHFA and CalPLUS Conventional Loan Programs: With the CalHFA Conventional Loan Program, you can get a 30-year fixed-rate mortgage on the conventional market.
-This means you’ll have access to competitively low interest rates, but you’d also need to meet qualification requirements.
+This means you’ll have access to competitively low interest rates, but you’ll also need to meet qualification requirements.
 The CalPLUS Conventional Loan Program is similar, but with a slightly higher interest rate that can be combined with the CalHFA Zero Interest Program to help pay closing costs.